April 19, 2023:

 - You likely will not need to pay anything out of pocket to get the vaccine during this public health emergency.

 - You can’t pay to put your name on a list to get the vaccine.

 - You can’t pay to get early access to the vaccine.

 - No one from a vaccine distribution site or health care payer, like a private insurance company, will call you asking for your Social Security number or your credit card or bank account information to sign you up to get the vaccine.

 - Beware of providers offering other products, treatments, or medicines to prevent the virus.
 Check with your health care provider before paying for or receiving any COVID-19-related treatment.

-Finally, the isolation and restrictions resulting from almost a year of dealing with the COVID-19 pandemic can cause significant psychological stress and not just on Senior Citizens.
-NY Project Hope is an emotional support helpline, providing educational materials, and trusted referrals.
-Contact Project Hope at: 1-844-863-9314; or see their helpful website at: https://nyprojecthope.org/?utm_medium=G1Search&utm_soure=Google&utm_campaign=OMHProjectHOPERSPGrant
+Finally, dealing with restrictions and losses brought on by the COVID-19 pandemic can cause significant psychological stress.
+NY Project Hope is an emotional support helpline, providing educational materials and trusted referrals.
+Contact Project Hope at: 1-844-863-9314.